-The Jeep brand loves to pay homage to Jeep off-road vehicles of the past with a “Resto-Mod” every year.
+The Jeep® brand loves to pay homage to Jeep off-road vehicles of the past with a “Resto-Mod” every year.
 We have seen vehicles like the Jeep M-715 Five-Quarter Concept, the Jeep Grand One Concept, and the beloved Jeep Wagoneer Roadtrip Concept, just to name a few.
-But this year, while the Jeep Wrangler Magneto Concept might be getting to most attention, our favorite is the Jeep Jeepster Beach Concept.
+But one of our favorite concepts was the Jeep “Resto-Mod” Jeepster Beach Concept in 2021.

-Based on the second-generation Jeepster Commando, this concept was designed around the growing interest in leisure time use of 4×4 vehicles.
-The Jeepster Commando was the first compact four-wheel-drive vehicle with an automatic transmission and, unlike the Jeep CJs of its day, it boasted modern amenities, such as doors, roll-up side glass, a heater, and roof, as standard equipment.
+Originally designed around the growing interest in leisure time use of 4×4 vehicles, the Jeepster Commando was the first compact four-wheel-drive (4×4) vehicle with an automatic transmission and, unlike the Jeep CJs of its day, it boasted modern amenities, such as doors, roll-up side glass, a heater, and roof, as standard equipment.

-Starting life as a 1968 Jeepster Commando (C-101), the Jeep team seamlessly blended the famed Commando body on top of a 2020 Jeep Wrangler Rubicon (JL).
+The Jeepster Beach Concept started as a 1968 Jeepster Commando (C-101) and was seamlessly blended with a 2020 Jeep Wrangler Rubicon.
 Jeepster Commandos were made for fun in the sun, and this ultimate beach-themed cruiser continues that tradition by embodying a spirited, carefree attitude.

 Jeepster Beach’s custom interior features low-back bucket seats trimmed in red leather.
-The rear seat was replaced with a chrome four-point safety cage.
-The carpets were removed to make cleaning out sand a breeze.
-Plus the design team added a custom tailgate stamped with the vintage J-E-E-P logo for those beach tailgate parties.
-Of course, there are a few unique Easter eggs on the vehicle as well.
+The rear seat was replaced with a chrome, four-point safety cage, and the carpets were removed to make cleaning out sand a breeze.

 What are your thoughts on the Jeep Jeepster Beach Concept?
 What is your favorite and least favorite feature?
 Let us know in the comments below or in the MoparInsiders forums.